 WIFI Training Programme

-A comprehensive and integrated ICT and entrepreneurship training programme will be developed for two target audiences: 1) women entrepreneurs; and 2) government leaders and policymakers.
+A comprehensive and integrated ICT and entrepreneurship training programme was developed for two target audiences: 1) women entrepreneurs; and 2) government leaders and policymakers.

 WIFI employs a two-track approach to building capacities of women entrepreneurs:

 - Knowledge Enhancement.
 This includes learning the concepts and principles of women empowerment, SDGs, role of ICT, planning and managing a business.